Terry L. Baskin,

 Beginning Tuesday, May 21, some online vehicle services and location hours may be reduced in preparation for the system upgrade.
 Implementation of the new system will require the vehicle registrations and titling services to be unavailable statewide on Friday, May 24.
 During June, customers may experience longer than normal wait times when visiting the tag office.
 Vehicle owners with renewal dates in May and June who normally renew in person are encouraged to do so prior to May 20 to avoid delays.
 Individuals who ordinarily renew online will not experience delays.

-PLEASE SEE MORE INFORMATION ON ADDITIONAL AND EXTENDED HOURS, AND FOR UPCOMING OFFICE CLOSURES, ON THE "VEHICLE TAG" PAGE OF OUR WEBSITE
+PLEASE SEE MORE INFORMATION ON ADDITIONAL/EXTENDED HOURS, AND FOR UPCOMING OFFICE CLOSURES, CLICK THE "VEHICLE TAG" TAB

 Please let us know how we're doing by taking our Customer Service Survey